+Polishing process

+Ion Beam Figuring removal processes should be designed to minimize the probability of defects in the center 250 mm diameter.
+All Surfaces, Sides and Bevels shall be polished using a progression of smaller grit sizes.
+The last step before final polish shall be equal to or less than a five µm grit finish.

 Surfaces, Side and Bevel Polish

-All Surfaces, Sides and Bevels shall be polished using a progression of smaller grit sizes.
-The last step before final polish shall be equal to or less than a five micrometer grit finish.
-These surfaces shall appear transparent with no grey, scuffs or scratches visible to the naked eye when viewed in normal room light against a black background.
+All surfaces shall appear transparent with no grey, checks or fractures visible to the naked eye when viewed in normal room light against a black background.
+Scuffs are limited to a total sum area of less than 8 square millimeters.
+Scratches are limited to a total sum area of less than 4 square millimeters.

 Bevel

-Bevel for safety per D080660-V2
+Bevel for safety per LIGO-D1900151

 Serial Number

-Serial Number “BS XX” shall be shall be etched, ground or sandblasted on the barrel of the optic per D080660-V2, where X is incremental starting with 01.
+Serial Number “BBSXX” shall be shall be etched, ground or sandblasted on the barrel of the optic per LIGO-D1900151, where XX is incremental starting with 01.

 Scratches, Sleeks and Point defects